 Unfortunately it became apparent that it wasn’t really happening.
 I pushed with all my might for two solid hours.
 I didn’t register feeling tired or anything (despite being fuelled solely by that one manky banana!)
 Some kind of crazed determination had taken hold I think.

 It wasn’t having twins that was the problem.
 It was the fact that Twin 1 (H), although only on the 50th centile for weight, was on the 98th for head circumference.

 Obviously we only knew the specifics after he was born.
 However, at one of our growth scans previously, they had called in a consultant as they were concerned that Twin 1’s head was measuring so big.
 They decided it was fine in the end.
-But it was quite amusing when the sonographer looked Rob up and down then said ‘yeah I think it’s probably inherited’ 😂.
+But it was quite amusing when the sonographer looked the other half up and down, then said ‘yeah I think it’s probably inherited’ 😂.

 Anyway that kid has a lot to answer for as he’s basically singleheadedly responsible for the destruction of my undercarriage 😭 But more on that later (ooh I bet you can’t wait 😂😂)

 Back to it… As soon as a consultant became available, I was transferred to theatre to have some assistance with pushing, in the form of a ventouse.
 The theatre was in stark contrast to the delivery room, which was almost friendly by comparison.
 Everything was glaringly white and clinical, and instead of my one lovely midwife, I suddenly had about 15 people around me.